Secrets of Monte Carlo

 Secrets of Monte Carlo is a 1951 American crime film directed by George Blair and starring Warren Douglas, Lois Hall and June Vincent.

 Plot

-In Hong Kong, a British insurance investigator and an American businessman join forces to recover the jewels of a Rajah which had recently been stolen by a gang on the French Riviera.
+In Hong Kong, a British insurance investigator and an American businessman join forces to recover the jewels of a raja that had been recently stolen by a gang on the French Riviera.

-Critical reception
+Reception

-TV Guide called the film a "competent programmer"; while Allmovie noted, "though inexpensively produced, Secrets of Monte Carlo is an effective suspenser, with Republic's back lot standing in admirably as Southern Europe.
-Another plus: a formidable array of villains, headed by the glamorous June Vincent."
+In a contemporary review for the New York Daily News, critic Wanda Hale wrote: "Unpretentious, 'Secrets of Monte Carlo' was made solely to entertain and that it does, in a small way.
+Acting and direction are capable in this smooth little Republic picture."